 But now I had a bucketful of bean/corn/spinach filling with no home.
 I tried to wrap the ingredients in a tortilla and slice it into pinwheels instead.
 The problem I ran into was that the filling was too loose- the beans and corn kept falling out of the pinwheel.
 I needed something to bind the ingredients together.
 I got a second can of black beans, mashed them and added some Tofutti Better Than Cream Cheese.
 Threw everything together and voila!
 They held together.
-I used regular flour tortillas, but next time I’ll try some of the more colorful ones: spinach, sun-dried tomato, etc.
+I used regular flour tortillas, but next time I’ll try some of the more colorful ones like spinach and sun-dried tomato.

-- 1 (10-oz) can Rotel tomatoes with green chilis, drained well
+- 1 10-oz can Rotel tomatoes with green chilis, drained

 - 2 tsp ground cumin